Adam Pribićević

 Adam Pribićević (Адам Прибићевић; 24 December 1880 - 7 February 1957) was a Serbian Canadian publisher, writer, and politician.

 Biography

 Pribićević was born in Kostajnica, to a well-known family of Serbs of Croatia.
 After graduating from gymnasium (high school) in Sremski Karlovci, he studied law at Zagreb.
-He began his political activities by joining the Srpska Samostalna Stranka (Independent Serbian Party).
+He began his political activities by joining the Serb Independent Party.
 He published articles in the periodicals Srbobran and Srpsko kolo.
-A supporter of the social philosophy of Tomáš Garrigue Masaryk, Adam emphasized the role of peasants in the social development of Serbia.
-Along with a group of Serbian politicians from Croatia, Adam was arrested during a mounting conflict between the Croatian-Serbian Coalition and the Austro-Hungarian authorities.
+A supporter of the social philosophy of Tomáš Garrigue Masaryk, Pribićević emphasized the role of peasants in the social development of Serbia.

+Pribićević was arrested along with a group of Serbian politicians from the Kingdom of Croatia-Slavonia, as part of a conflict between the Croatian-Serbian Coalition and the Austro-Hungarian authorities.
+At the Agram Trial in 1909, he was sentenced to 12 years for treason.
 It became apparent that the evidence in the earlier trial had been fabricated with the foreknowledge of the Austro-Hungarian authorities.
+He was released from prison in April 1910.